paulbradish/awesome-digital-marketing/README.md

 - [Lorem Ipsum](https://loremipsum.io/) - A lorem ipsum generator.
 Lorem ipsum is placeholder text commonly used in the graphic, print, and publishing industries for previewing layouts and visual mockups.
 - [Make My Persona](https://www.hubspot.com/make-my-persona) - Create professional, customizable buyer personas in minutes with the help of our intuitive free generator and share the templates with your team.
 - [Wordtune](https://www.wordtune.com/) - Say exactly what you mean through clear, compelling and authentic writing.
+### Content Research
+- [Also Asked](https://alsoasked.com/) - A great tool for getting to grips with the breadth of topical research.
+It unearths troves of data, in an effective and easy to use way.
+- [Answer The Public](https://answerthepublic.com/) - Extracts autocomplete data from search engines like Google then quickly cranks out every useful phrase and question people are asking.
+- [Explain Paper](https://www.explainpaper.com/) - Use AI to paraphrase and summarize technical documents.
+This is really helpful during the research phase if you're not quite grasping a topic.
+- [Google Trends](https://trends.google.com/trends/) - Explore what the world is searching (on Google).
+- [People Also Ask](https://www.neuraltext.com/ai/people-also-ask) - Get dozens of popular questions your audience also asked and discover untapped content opportunities.

 ## Email Marketing
 - [Constant Contact](https://www.constantcontact.com/) - Deliver stunning emails and a whole lot more.
 Attract new customers and boost sales with their complete, easy-to-use digital marketing suite.
 - [Mailchimp](https://mailchimp.com/) - Grow your business on your terms with Mailchimp's All-In-One marketing, automation & email marketing platform.